Integral period relations and congruences: The case of totally real fields

 \end{pro}

 \begin{proof} The form has level $\Gamma_0(N)$ with trivial Nebentypus) and $N$.
 Let $q$ be the prime for which (CV) holds.
 We choose an imaginary quadratic field $K$ in which all the prime factors of $N$ other than $q$ split while $q$ remains inert and $p$ splits in $K$.
-We also fix a prime $\ell$ prime to $Np$ as in Cornut-Vatsal (see \cite[Theorem]{C02} and \cite[Theorem 1.2]{Va02}) and Chida-Hsieh \cite{CH16}.
-Then there exists an anticyclotomic character $\xi$ of conductor a power of $\ell$ such that for any $\chi\in\{1,\alpha\}$ where $\alpha$ stands for the quadratic character associated to $F/\Q$, we have
+We also fix a prime $\ell$ prime to $Np$ as in Cornut-Vatsal (see \cite[Theorem]{C02} and \cite[Theorem 1.2]{Va02}) and Chida-Hsieh \cite[Theorem C]{CH16}.
+In this last reference, the authors are using a different period they denote $\Omega_{f,N^-}$ which may be different, \` a priori, from Hida's period $\pi^k \Omega_f^+\Omega_f^-$.
+However, they prove under their assumption $\mathbf (CR^+)$ that both periods differ by a $p$-adic unit by \cite[Prop.
+6.1]{CH16}.
+We may therefore use their result since their hypothesis $(CR^+)$ is implied by ours.